The personal information we hold about you or your parent/guardian includes:

 We may also use the outcome of our analysis to contact you or your nominated parent/guardian directly, with advice to touch in and out at the correct stages of a journey.

-We may also suspend Zip cards based on their initial purchases, subsequent top ups and disable web accounts based on online activities.
+We may also suspend or withdraw Zip cards based on eligibility concerns, purchases, or subsequent top ups and disable web accounts based on online activities.

 Part of our statutory responsibilities includes a duty to do all we reasonably can to reduce crime and disorder on and around the transport system - and we work together with our local authority, policing, and other law enforcement partners as part of this.

 We may use aggregated or depersonalised Oyster journey data to undertake intelligence, analysis and research activities to identify and inform responses to a number of issues including:

 TfL uses an external service provider to process your application, issue your photo card and operate the photo card scheme on a day to day basis, including Customer Services support.
 TfL also uses external service providers to operate 'back office' technical services and customer database management.

 The post office validates Zip card applications on our behalf when you're unable to do this online.
 They send the information to our service provider who issues your photocard.
 If you use your Zip card on National Rail services, we may share your personal data with relevant train operating companies for the purposes of customer service, and fraud prevention and detection.
 The same applies if you use your Zip card on river services operated by other companies.

 If we have concerns about your eligibility for a Zip card, we may contact your school or training provider to help verify this.

 If you appeal against a penalty fare notice issued on a National rail service and you state that you used your Zip card for that journey, the independent appeals body may verify the information you provide against journey data held in our ticketing systems.
 This is strictly for the purpose of assessing your appeal, and any information sharing is managed in accordance with relevant privacy and data protection legislation.